November 9, 2018

 April 15, 2017

-The paper aims at designing the architecture to manage outcome, proposing a set of indicators and two alternative approches, tailored to the Palestinian context (but customizable for other countries).
+In the framework of FIN PAL – Financial Inclusion in Palestine Program, financed by the Italian Agency for Development Cooperation, MFR was engaged to develop this research.
+The paper aims at designing the architecture to manage outcome, proposing a set of indicators and two alternative approches, tailored to the context of microfinance in Palestine (but customizable for other countries).
 This paper is strongly positioned as a pioneer in the growing literature of measuring the changes at client level thanks to the innovative perspective of involving the whole industry in a systematic way, with a shared and agreed methodology.Download

 March 23, 2017